kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 bash script to build the release in Docker and extract the tar from the Docker images.

-## Dockerfile
+## Writing the Dockerfile

-The first step of using Docker to build an image is to writing your Dockerfile.
+To build your Docker image, you'll first need to write the Dockerfile.

 ### Parent Image

-Depending on your production environment , you might just want to use the official Elixir image as your parent image, which is based on Debian OS.
+Depending on your production environment , you might just want to use the official Elixir image as your parent image, which is based on Debian.

 ```docker
 FROM elixir:1.9.0 AS build